 You can explore the hippie culture by hanging out the the Haight Ashbury neighborhood.
 The Haight was home base for the 1968 Summer of Love, the anti-Vietnam war movement and free love.
-You can still find vestiges of it’s hippie history in some of the boutiques and record stores.
-Book a stay in Haight Ashbury.
+You can still find vestiges of its hippie history in some of the boutiques and record stores.

-You can also explore San Francisco’s LGBT side by hanging out in the Castro.
+You can also explore San Francisco’s LGBT side by hanging out in The Castro.
 This traditionally gay neighborhood has fun bars and theaters that welcome everyone.
 One of the other aspects of its open culture is that there is always someone walking around naked.
-Nudity is a thing in San Fran and you can’t attend a parade, festival or even sometimes walk down the street without seeing a naked person.
+Nudity is a thing in San Francisco and you can’t attend a parade, festival or even sometimes walk down the street without seeing a naked person.
 Just go with it.
 The police don’t care and neither should you.
-Book a stay in the Castro.

 Why those people are walking around naked is a bit of a mystery because San Francisco has chilly weather, especially in the summer.
 The warm summer air from inland California pulls in the cold ocean air, covering this city in a blanket of cool fog.
 And just to confuse you even further, each neighborhood in the city has a different micro-climate.
 Some areas are sunnier, some are warmer and some are foggier.

 Tip: Check your weather app before packing and bring layers.
 You don’t want to be that dorky tourist who had to buy an overpriced “I Left My Heart in San Francisco” sweatshirt because you forgot to pack a jacket.
 Bring a slightly larger purse with a sweater and jacket layer and you won’t regret it.